craftypath/gotf/README.md

   gotf [flags] [Terraform args]

 Flags:
-  -c, --config string      Config file to be used (default "gotf.yaml") -d, --debug              Print additional debug output -h, --help               help for gotf
+  -c, --config string       Config file to be used (default "gotf.yaml") -d, --debug               Print additional debug output to stderr -h, --help                help for gotf
-  -p, --params key=value   Params for templating in the config file.
+  -m, --module-dir string   The module directory to run Terraform in -p, --params key=value    Params for templating in the config file.
 May be specified multiple times (default map[])
       --version             version for gotf
 ```

 `gotf` is configured via config file.